William Stryker: God Loves, Man Kills

 Reverend William Stryker is a religious fanatic with a military background, characterized by his intense hatred of mutants.
-This animosity drives him to commit horrific acts, including the murder of his wife, Marcy Stryker, and their mutant son shortly after the child's birth in Nevada.
+This animosity drives him to commit horrific acts, including the murder of his own wife, Marcy Stryker, and their mutant son shortly after the child's birth in Nevada.
 Following these events, Stryker experiences a suicide attempt.
-Over time, he becomes convinced that Satan is plotting to destroy humanity by corrupting prenatal souls, leading to the emergence of mutants.
+Over time, he becomes convinced that Satan is responsible for the emergence of mutants, as part of a plot to destroy humanity by corrupting prenatal souls.
 Stryker ultimately interprets the birth of his mutant son as a sign from God, compelling him to fulfill his perceived calling: the eradication of all mutants.

 Fueled by this conviction, Stryker rises to prominence as a controversial preacher and televangelist.
 His followers, which include a secret paramilitary group known as the Purifiers, engage in hate crimes against mutants.
 In a calculated move, Stryker orchestrates the kidnapping and brainwashing of Professor Xavier, connecting him to a device designed to eliminate all living mutants.
 To thwart this plan, the X-Men are compelled to ally with Magneto.
 The extent of Stryker's bigotry is further revealed when he attempts to murder Kitty Pryde during a live television broadcast, resulting in an NYPD officer shooting him.